sheik-mostafizur/problem-solving-in-javascript/README.md

 # problem-solving-in-javascript

+Lecture 001.
+Function in javascript | Problem Solving in JavaScript.
-Lecture 001. function in javascript.
+Lecture 002.
+Return the given input from the function | Problem Solving in JavaScript